Vladimir Dolin: Arrest, trial, and suicide

 The two murders remained unsolved until December, when authorities had gathered up enough evidence to charge Dolin with Nikolayzina's murder.
 After his arrest, he was interrogated by authorities and admitted not only to killing Nikolayzina, but Nikitina as well.
 In his confessions, Dolin denied that he had sexually abused the girls, in spite of the fact that the known evidence contradicted his claims.

 After a psychiatric evaluation concluded that he was sane and did not suffer from any debilitating mental abnormalities, Dolin was charged with two counts of murder and put on trial.
-Due to the overwhelming amount of evidence against him, he was swiftly convicted and sentenced to life imprisonment in a corrective labor colony.
+Due to the overwhelming amount of evidence against him, he was swiftly convicted and sentenced to life imprisonment in a special regime penal colony.

-Soon afterwards, Dolin was transferred to the Kopeysk Prison, where he was kept in solitary confinement.
-Approximately four months after his conviction, on December 25, he was found dead in his cell by prison guards.
+Dolin spent almost the entire time after his arrest in Chelyabinsk's Pretrial Detention Center No. 1, located on Rossiyskaya Street.
+He was placed in solitary confinement because authorities feared reprisals against him by other inmates..
+Approximately four months after his conviction, on December 25, Vladimir Dolin was found dead in his cell by prison guards.
 It was determined that he had hanged himself with a washcloth, leaving behind a suicide note in which he stated that nobody else should be blamed for his death.